About

 Mobile Phone Usage

-Mobile phones should be kept on silent mode and not to be used for talking inside the Main Bar and Dining Hall.
+Mobile phones should be kept on silent mode and not to be used for talking inside Bars and the Dining Hall.

-The club does not accept responsibility for loss of member’s property or the property of their guests whilst in the club.
-No claim for such loss will be entertained by the Club.
+The Club does not accept any responsibility for the loss of Member’s property or of the property of their guests, whilst in the Club’s Lockers, and no claim for such loss can be entertained by the Club.
 Members depositing articles do so at their own risk and responsibility.
+The monthly rates shall be fixed by the Committee from time to time, which will be payable in advance.

 Complaints & Suggestions

-Only one person at a time may use or be on any of the springboards.
-Children are forbidden to play on or around the diving stages.
+Only one person may at a time, use or be on any one springboard.
+Children are forbidden to play on diving stages or on the ladders leading to them.

 Health Precautions

-Members and their guests may not use the swimming pools if suffering from skin diseases (including sever case of prickly heat) or any other infectious diseases.
+Members and their guests must not use the swimming pools if suffering from skin diseases (including severe cases of prickly heat) or any other infectious diseases.

-Alcoholic beverages will not be served to and may not be consumed by any person under the age of 21 years.
-Persons under the age of 18 years will not be permitted to enter the Lounge Bar.
+Alcoholic beverages will not be served, to or consumed in the Club premises by any person under the age of 21 years.
+Persons under the age of 18 years will not be permitted to enter the Bars.
+Excise Regulations of the State of West Bengal, in vogue, shall be abided by.

 Babies

-Children under the age of 2 years may not be taken into ANY pool in the Club.
+Children under 2 years must not be taken into the Pools, not even into the Paddling Pool.

 Push Chairs